biitez/EasyMenu/README.md

     // or.. directly call an (a)synchronous method .WithMenu("Page B", MyMethod)

-    // or.. make a sub menus
+    // or.. make a sub pages
     .WithMenu("Page C", new[]
     {
         // Inside you can do exactly the same as in .WithMenu new Menu("SubPage A", () => { Console.WriteLine("Hi from SubPage A!"); }),

-        // Also you can create all the SubOages you want within others new Menu("SubPage B", new[]
+        // Also you can create all the SubPages you want within others new Menu("SubPage B", new[]
         {
             new Menu("SubPage BA", () => { Console.WriteLine("Hi from SubPage BA!"); }),